MichiganNLP/social-unrest/README.md

 - Fetch metadata and UID for seed papers using DOIs.
 - Retrieve references for each paper, handling pagination for large numbers of references.
 - Extract DOIs from references and recursively fetch their metadata and references.
+- Support for breadth-first search (BFS) fetching of references.

 ## Requirements